HeartlandNetwork/HTLN-BreedingBird-Data-Package/README.md

 --------------------------------
 # Notes

+20230623

+Put DRR on hold.
+Need to develop QA/QC for all csvs.
+Something weird with .csv exports in Sites/BirdObservations.
+Develop R code to test *every* field.
+Problems associated with flattening all the LUTs in site/birdobservations.
+Possible commas in LUT values that will create problems with exports.

 20230613

-Need to complete QA/QC and DDR prior to completing data package.
+Need to complete QA/QC and DRR prior to completing data package.
 This is on-hold until HTLN-BreedingBird-DDR is done.

 20230606